-Black skin cancer and its precursors
+Black skin cancer and precursors

 Pigmentation in the form of moles

-Forms and Causes
+Forms and causes

 Diagnosis